 If you were a fan of Happy Days, and let’s face it, so many of us were, then you certainly knew the owner of Arnold’s, the diner where Fonzie, Richie, and the rest of the gang would hang out.
 Arnold, of course, was played by Japanese-American actor Pat Morita, who mastered a broken English that kept everybody laughing.
 But let’s say you missed Happy Days.
 No doubt you saw or at least heard about him playing martial arts master Mr. Miyagi in the Ralph Macchio Karate Kid films, where he turned in a performance that was about as far-removed from Arnold as you could possibly get.

-Now his story is being told in the new Kevin Derek documentary, More Than Miyagi: The Pat Morita Story, which will be available February 5 for streaming and purchase on Blu-ray and DVD.
+His story was recently told in the Kevin Derek documentary, More Than Miyagi: The Pat Morita Story, which is available for purchase on Blu-ray and DVD, and can be streamed on Prime Video, Vudu, redbox and Apple TV+.

 Pat Morita Revealed